 Letters of Recommendation

-A letter of recommendation should be submitted wile applying to a medical school.
-This letter must be given by the premedical committee at the undergraduate school studied by the apply candidate.
+A letter of recommendation should be submitted while applying to a medical school.
+This letter must be given by the premedical committee at the undergraduate school studied by the applied candidate.
 Three individual recommendations must be given and two of them from the science faculty preferably.
 Letters given by any parent are not eligible.
 Not only the faculty, the supervisor or any higher authority where the student has completed his undergraduate studies is eligible to issue a letter of recommendation.

 The personal statement talks about the students mind clearly.
 A clearly written statement can make way for easy admission.
 Make sure you check your statement well before you submit.
 Samples of personal statements can be viewed at Medical School Admissions: The Insider's Guide by John Zebala, et al. Never copy these letters as it may lead to plagiarism.
 You can also check of many online web sites for help.

 The only university that does not require the test's scores is the Texas A & M University.
 Students who come from areas of Texas with a shortage of medical services can become part of the Partnership for Primary Care Program.
 If the student agrees to work in under served areas after graduation there is a wavier of the test.